Catholics Grapple With a Trump Candidacy

 “He, like so many other people, has evolved on the issue,” Father Pavone said.
 “Of course, we deal with that every day.
 We have pro-life advocates today who used to be abortionists.
 We all know conversion is the name of the game.
 We shouldn’t deny that to politicians.
 Even though the change may be politically expedient, it doesn’t mean it’s insincere.”

 Trump pleased many pro-life leaders by hiring John Mashburn, a longtime conservative congressional aide, to be his policy director.
 Mashburn is pro-life and has worked for several pro-life lawmakers on Capitol Hill, including the late Sen. Jesse Helms and former Senate Republican Majority Leader Trent Lott.
 Several pro-life officials saw Mashburn’s hiring as a hopeful sign.

 “While we have not endorsed him, in a choice between Hillary Clinton and Donald Trump, we believe Mr. Trump is the better choice,” Dannenfelser said.
-“The balance of the Supreme Court is in jeopardy.
-We know exactly the kind of judges Hillary Clinton will nominate and who she has made her promises to in this election.”

 If elected president, Dannenfelser said pro-life leaders would expect and fight for Trump’s fidelity to the specific pro-life commitments he has made on the campaign trail.

 “In the coming months, it will be important to monitor who he selects as his vice-presidential nominee and who he thinks his top executive appointments will be,” she said.
 “All these factors will indicate to Catholic and pro-life voters where he stands.”